Johari Abdul Ghani

-Johari was the Minister of Finance II (2016–2018).
-He is a qualified Chartered Accountant and he is a Fellow of the Chartered Association of Certified Accountants.

-Early life
+Early life and education

-Born and raised in the high educated area of Kampung Pandan, Kuala Lumpur in 1964, Johari received his primary school education at Sekolah Rendah Kebangsaan Kampung Pandan (now known as SRK Tun Hussein Onn) from 1971 to 1976 and pursued his studies at Sekolah Menengah Aminuddin Baki in Kampung Pandan from 1977 until 1981.
+Johari bin Abdul Ghani was born and raised in Kampung Pandan, Kuala Lumpur (then in Selangor, now Federal Territory of Kuala Lumpur).
+He received his primary school education at Sekolah Rendah Kebangsaan Kampung Pandan from 1971 to 1976 and pursued his studies at Sekolah Menengah Aminuddin Baki in Kampung Pandan from 1977 until 1981.
 He continued his tertiary education at Institut Teknologi MARA (ITM), Shah Alam from 1982 until 1985 and obtained his Diploma in Accounting.
-He then furthered his accounting studies in the UK, which qualified him for membership to the Chartered Association of Certified Accountants in 1988 and awarded Fellowship of the Chartered Association of Certified Accountants in 1993.
+He then furthered his accounting studies in the United Kingdom, which qualified him for a membership to the Association of Chartered Certified Accountants (ACCA) in 1988 and awarded Fellowship of the Chartered Association of Certified Accountants in 1993.